PROMOTE 2026: The Port Authority of Kribi Showcases Its Industrial-Port Ambition

 Another major conference, entitled “The Port of Kribi: Strategic Advantages and Investment Attractiveness,” showcased the Port’s key competitive strengths.
 Participants explored Kribi’s deep-water infrastructure, its capacity to accommodate the world’s largest vessels, the investment opportunities offered by KPIZ and the Port’s growing role in securing and optimising Central Africa’s logistics corridors.

-Throughout PROMOTE 2026, PAK also offered visitors an immersive virtual reality experience, providing a unique opportunity to discover its state-of-the-art infrastructure and operational capabilities.
-The initiative attracted significant interest from investors, business leaders and the general public.
+Throughout PROMOTE 2026, PAK also offered an immersive virtual reality experience, enabling visitors to explore the Port’s state-of-the-art infrastructure and operational capabilities.
+The initiative generated significant interest among investors, business leaders and the general public.

 Supported by the strong commitment of its teams and partners, PAK multiplied business meetings and strategic discussions with economic operators, further strengthening its investment promotion efforts and expanding opportunities for future partnerships.